bfasenfest/modelscope-image-to-video/README.md

 pip install -r requirements.txt
 ```

+Deepspeed is required if you want to use the training script.

-## Preparing the config file
+## Preparing the config file for training
-Open the training.yaml file and modify the parameters according to your needs  <br />
+Open the training.yaml file and modify the parameters according to your needs.  <br />
-If its the first time you are training you want to leave upgrade_model to True  <br />
-The pretrained_3d_model variable should be your old modelscope text to video model or your new model path if you set upgrade_model to False  <br />
+upgrade_model should be True if you want to transform an old text to video modelscope model to the new text + image to video model.  <br />
-The pretrained_2d_model can be any diffusion text2img model (used during validation)

 ## Train
 ```python